Powered By:

 Saalim Chowdhury: It's a huge, it's a very communal kind of thing.
 And so for me, that's a really important part of like what I've taken from my, you know, my Asian culture and brought forward.
 It's like, it doesn't matter where you're from, but you need having that strong base of family and support, regardless of what you choose to do, allows you to be the best version of yourself.

-Saalim Chowdhury: And yeah, I think that's the other thing I really take from my upbringing and I try to bring forward, particularly in building sort of the startup world, building the communities.
+Saalim Chowdhury: And yeah, I think that's the other thing I really take from my upbringing and I try to bring forward, particularly in in building sort of the startup world, building the communities.
 And I hate the term communities because it's much more about squads and families, right?
 Community sounds so broad and that's the whole thing.

 Saalim Chowdhury: It's like this element of people that believe in each other and look after each [00:08:00] other.
 That is what has made entrepreneurship thrive.
 That is Silicon Valley, Silicon Valley.
 That is what makes all the leading world, leading accelerators, the world leading accelerators. 'cause they bring things together.